With SOOOOO many different tools and options available for running your business, it can be SUPER confusing trying to work out what to use.

 I love that you can donate to the photographer via paypal - my son created a pexels account when he was 14 and was super into photography.
 He got his first $1 donation recently and was soooooo happy, as he has over 100 images on pexels and was previously just happy that they’ve been downloaded thousands of times.
 It really made his day to get the donation, so remember that next time you’re downloading your free images.

 Pinterest is my social media platform of choice this year and tailwind is helping me crush it!
-I’ve already got 80k monthly views on The Unicorn Assistant account - which is currently less than two months old, and I’m pretty damn impressed with that.
+I’ve already got over 80,000 monthly views on The Unicorn Assistant account - which is currently less than two months old, and I’m pretty damn impressed with that.
 I did think Tailwind was a little overhyped when I first started researching Pinterest, but it is for good reason.
 The tailwind tribes are amazing for extending your reach and Smart Loop is brilliant!
-You can your first 100 scheduled pins for free and have access to join five tailwind tribes here, There is a free account you can use ongoing, but you’ll likely get the best benefit out of the paid accounts if you’re focusing on driving traffic to your site through pinterest, I use the powerups for tribes and find it amazing (much better value than FB ads to drive traffic!).
+You can your first 100 scheduled pins for free and have access to join five tailwind tribes here.
+There is a free account you can use ongoing, but you’ll likely get the best benefit out of the paid accounts if you’re focusing on driving traffic to your site through pinterest.
+I use the powerups for unlimited posts on tribes because I find it that worthwhile.

 For Instagram and Facebook, Later is what I’m using to schedule posts both for myself and my social media clients.
 I love the visual feed view for instagram, to make sure everything is going to look good once it is published.
 You can manage the comments from within the app which is really handy.
 Later also has amazing resources on their blog to help you learn how to make the most out of instagram.